 In Phase 1 clinical trials with edasalonexent in adults, edasalonexent consistently inhibited NF-ĸB and was well-tolerated.
 There were no safety concerns identified.

-In Phase 1 of the MoveDMD trial in boys affected by DMD, edasalonexent was generally well tolerated, there were no safety issues, the pharmacokinetics were in line with what we expected, and biomarker results demonstrated inhibition of NF-ĸB activity.
+In Phase 1 of the MoveDMD trial in boys affected by DMD, edasalonexent was well tolerated, there were no safety issues, the pharmacokinetics were in line with what we expected, and biomarker results demonstrated inhibition of NF-ĸB activity.